 More and more, building and sustaining a thriving organization depends on meeting the needs of the youngest generations of workers.
 Doing so begins with their number one expectation: well-being.

-First and foremost, Gen Z and millennial workers want an employer who cares about their well-being, not just their physical health but their mental and emotional health as well.
+First and foremost, Gen Z and millennial workers want an employer who cares about their well-being, not just their physical health but also their mental and emotional health.

 The support young workers need and expect from employers